lateraluz/CPlusPlus-SDL2-SnakeGame/README.md

 ## Playing
 1. Begin the game pressing arrow key.
-1. Snake must eat each red dot.
+1. Snake must eat each red square.
-1. It grows up everytime eat a red dot.
+1. It grows up everytime eat a red square.
 1. Snake can go outside the limit of screen.
-1. Everytime it eats 10 red dot the game advances next level and increase the speed.
+1. Everytime it eats 10 red square the game advances next level and increase the speed.
 1. There are 10 levels to win
 1. Lost if snake bites itself :(